MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/Out-Host.md

 ### System.Management.Automation.PSObject

-You can send objects down the pipeline to `Out-Host`.
+You can pipe any object to this cmdlet.

 ## OUTPUTS

 ### None

-`Out-Host` doesn't generate any output.
+This cmdlet returns no output.
 It sends objects to the host for display.

 ## NOTES